NET ZERO CARBON PORTFOLIO

 On-site renewable energy generation project

 An important contribution to our emissions reduction roadmap in the context of Mission 2040 is the provision of as much on-site renewable energy as possible for our tenants.
 Increasing the share of our tenants’ use of renewable electricity (their Scope 2 emissions) will benefit us by directly reducing our Scope 3 emissions and will also contribute to the clean energy transition Europe needs.
-While 2020 saw the launch of the project and a fair amount of preparation, during 2021 we managed to install 23 PV installations on the roofs of various retail park assets in Belgium.
-The total installed capacity at the end of February 2022 was 4.2 MWp, with the largest single installation on the roof of the C&A Distribution Centre in Boom, near Antwerp in Belgium, with a capacity of 1.1 MWp.
-Energy security and energy price volatility are becoming an ever-increasing risk that our occupiers want to manage and mitigate.
-We are confident that by continuing to roll out Project Solar on suitable roofs of our assets, we are offering a beneficial service to our tenants and making our assets more future-proof and resilient.
+While 2020 saw the launch of Project Solar and a fair amount of preparation, during 2021 we managed to install 23 PV installations on the roofs of various retail park assets in Belgium.

 Promenade Sainte-Catherine in Bordeaux, France, a multi-tenanted, city centre, open air shopping destination to operate at Net Zero Carbon level by 2030